 Figure 12: GES assessment classification of the seafloor stations monitored for marine litter in the Mediterranean Region.

 Figure 13: GES assessment classification of the seafloor stations monitored for marine litter in the Adriatic Mediterranean sub-regions.

-Figure 14: GES assessment classification of the seafloor stations monitored for marine litter in the Eastern and Central Mediterranean sub-Regions.
+Figure 14: GES assessment classification of the seafloor stations monitored for marine litter in the Central Mediterranean sub-region.